BeckaL/MarsRover/README.md

 `sbt test`

-Covered in this project: part 1 (basic movement) and the first part of part 2 (autopilot without obstacles)
+Covered in this project: part 1 (basic movement) and the first part of part 2 (autopilot without obstacles) As noted below, the biggest thing I'd change given more time would be to add in error handling for cases where coordinates are not within the grid.

 ## Structure of the project